Why is Turmeric a Super Spice?

-Though spices have been incorporated into diverse cuisines since a long time, the correlation between its usage and its benefits have been recently found strong foundation into nutrition.
+Though spices have been incorporated into diverse cuisines for a long time, the correlation between their usage and their benefits has been recently found a strong foundation in nutrition.
 Turmeric has curcuminoid compounds.
-From this curcuminoid compounds, curcumin is the most important factor that contributes to antioxidant and anti-inflammatory effects.
-It is an Indian spice that comes from a plant of Zingiberaceae family.
+From these curcuminoid compounds, curcumin is the most important factor that contributes to antioxidant and anti-inflammatory effects.
+It is an Indian spice that comes from a plant of the Zingiberaceae family.
 Turmeric has been used for its medicinal properties, but its exact mechanisms and active ingredients analyses have solidified its name as a nutraceutical.

 Traditionally, turmeric was known for its antioxidant effects, anti-inflammatory, anti-migraine, antimicrobial, and anti-tumor effects.
 Recently, turmeric has been found to have preventative or medicinal effects on neurological diseases, cardiovascular diseases, inflammatory bowel diseases, metabolic disorders, autoimmune diseases, and cancer.
-For example, 2 diabetes, premenstrual syndrome, high cholesterol, and arthritis etc. With recent studies, it has shown potential for medicinal effects in depression and Alzheimer.
+For example, 2 diabetes, premenstrual syndrome, high cholesterol, and arthritis, etc. Recent studies, it has shown potential for medicinal effects in depression and Alzheimer's.

-Turmeric can be included in diet through curry, tea, rice, chicken, fish soup, pasta, vegetables, potatoes, by itself, and through pill supplements.
-It has a mild aromatic scent of orange and ginger with a slight bitter taste.
-It can also be used in skin care and face mask for acne and skin treatments.
+Turmeric can be included in the diet through curry, tea, rice, chicken, fish soup, pasta, vegetables, potatoes, by itself, and through pill supplements.
+It has a mild aromatic scent of orange and ginger with a slightly bitter taste.
+It can also be used in skincare and face masks for acne and skin treatments.